 If you are enrolled in the FEHB Program, you do not need to take any action regarding your FEHB enrollment or the Health Insurance Marketplace.
 You and your covered family members under your FEHB plan meet the individual shared responsibility requirement for insurance coverage under the Affordable Care Act (Members of Congress and designated congressional staff, please see below.).

 The Health Insurance Marketplace (the Marketplace) is a coverage option separate from the FEHB Program that is intended for Americans who do not have access to affordable, comprehensive health insurance (in some states the Marketplace is also known as the "Exchange").

+The Marketplace will tell you if you qualify for free or low-cost coverage available through Medicaid or the Children's Health Insurance Program (CHIP).
 In some states, the Marketplace will include health plan options that are part of OPM’s new Multi-State Plan Program (MSPP).
 The MSPP is a program established under the Affordable Care Act.
-OPM is contracting with private health insurance issuers to offer MSPP choices in over 30 states.
-These MSPP choices will be available for enrollment by eligible individuals and small businesses beginning this October.
-Coverage availability starts January 1, 2014.
+OPM is contracting with private health insurance issuers to offer MSPP choices in all 50 states.
 To learn more about the MSPP, visit the Multi-State Plan Program site.

-You can compare options in the Marketplace, learn about the Marketplace in your state, get health coverage and find a plan that fits your needs and budget by calling 1-800-318-2596, twenty-four hours a day, seven days a week (TTY: 1-855-889-4325), or by visiting Healthcare.gov.
+You can compare options in the Marketplace, learn about the Marketplace in your state, and find a plan that fits your needs and budget by calling 1-800-318-2596, twenty-four hours a day, seven days a week (TTY: 1-855-889-4325), or by visiting Healthcare.gov.